 Conflicts regarding objectives (different views on objectives)

 Conflicts of relationships (the "chemistry" does not fit)

-The excalation model of Glasl distinguishes nine steps.
+The escalation model of Glasl distinguishes nine steps.
 The course of conflict does not take place on one level, but in clearly definable steps.
 Every transition from one step to next lower one is perceived by the conflict parties as a turning point.

 Conflicts mostly start with slight quarrels and tensions.
 It is important to recognize the very first signals, to take them seriously and react.
 Moreover, we have to differ between hot and cold conflicts.
-A hot conflicts will lead to a direct confrontation with the counter party by normally ignoring rules and principles.
-The confict is marked by impulsiveness, emotionality, self-consciousness and is carried by affects.
+A hot conflict will lead to a direct confrontation with the counter party by normally ignoring rules and principles.
+The conflict is marked by impulsiveness, emotionality, self-consciousness and is carried by affects.
 The parties are aware of the conflict, whereas in cold conflicts the parties try to get out of the way of each other.
 The communication is reduced to a formal minimum.
 Rules and processes are established in order to avoid any contact.

 Preventive: In order to prevent communication problems some information rules are agreed: Training in communication methods